Okilele-newbie/shoutbox/README.md

 The note (or actually the post) is in your public/shoutbox folder but anybody connected to the shoutbox can see it.
 That's it!

-So shoutbox can read and also edit data in any Pod!
-Nothing really new or surprising but shoutbox can easily do it using funcitonnalities provided by Solid combined with a central index.
+So Shoutbox can read and also edit data in any Pod!
+Nothing really new or surprising but Shoutbox can easily do it using funcitonnalities provided by Solid combined with a central index.

 So play around with this tool (you should not spend a lot of time...), enjoy and let us know if the central tag index idea worth growing up ...